typedb/typedb-docs/_02-running-grakn/02-console.md

 ## Console Commands

 ### Managing Users [KGMS-ONLY]
-Once inside the Graql Console, we can use the following commands to authenticate users of a the entered keyspace.
+Once inside the Graql Console, we can use the following commands to authenticate users of the entered keyspace.

 #### Creating a new user
 ```